HeardLibrary/linked-data/image_analysis/google_cloud_vision/README.md

 ## Output files

 The script create four types of CSV files that correspond to the four feature options.
-The examples below contain the output of analysis of about 1500 gallery images.

 [face_detection.csv](face_detection.csv)